Gosnells

 PROFILE FAQ

-Gosnells has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Gosnells has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that may affect the area.
-Notable ones include Sutherlands Park Leisure, Aquatic and Sports Hub (SPLASH), Florian Huntingdale, Sienna Wood Estate, and Maddington Kenwick Strategic Employment Area Precincts 2 & 3B.
-The following list details those most likely to be relevant.
+AreaSearch identified 19 projects likely affecting the region.
+Notable ones are Sutherlands Park Leisure, Aquatic and Sports Hub (SPLASH), Florian Huntingdale, Sienna Wood Estate, and Maddington Kenwick Strategic Employment Area Precincts 2 & 3B.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.